 Choosing destinations is one of your key decisions.
 Read about different research you can do to help you make your mind up.

-Enrol in the Study Abroad office "organisation" on the VLE
+Enrol in the Study Abroad organisation on Minerva

-The Study Abroad office "organisation" on the VLE is one of your most important resources when researching your options.
+The Study Abroad organisation on Minerva is one of your most important resources when researching your options.
 It's also where you go to complete your online application to study abroad.

 How to enrol: